chrisbelloso/Exercise-frontend-repo/README.md

 - This additional features would've probably taken me about one day.

 ## Deployment
-I took the time to deployed it on netlify for testing purposes. :)
+I took the time to deploy it on netlify for testing purposes. :)
 - https://sleepy-volhard-62e8f8.netlify.app